Frequently Asked Questions

 Graduate students, depending on the program, start in either September or January.

-The graduate school offers a three-term academic calendar with two 15-week terms (beginning in September and January) and an 8-week May term.
+The graduate school offers a three-term academic calendar.
+The calendar features two 15-week terms (beginning in September and January) and a third term, beginning in May, that offers the option of an 8-week or 15-week session.

 A bachelor’s degree requires that you complete 128 credits, while an associate degree requires 64 credits.